 - Coordinate System: Selects Coordinate System for manual move.
-(View, Base, TCP) - Tool Position: Displays the coordinates of TCP. - Joint Position: Displays the angle of the joints.
-You can modify it by entering a specific angle. - Rotation: Rotates the TCP by using jog buttons. - Direct Teaching: If you manually adjust the robotic arm as you press this button, the system detects any changes in the joint position.
-When the Manual Control of Robot screen is accessed, the payload of current TCP is displayed for 3 seconds.
-If the joint range is exceeded during direct teaching, the LED color of tool flange will turn pink. - Home: Shifts the robot to its initial position. - Speed: Adjusts the movement speed of the robotic arm when you control the robotic arm manually. - Inching: You can set the robot to move in increments of a certain distance or angle. - Default: 5mm, 5degree - Moving Range : 0.01~10 mm
+(View, Base, TCP) - Tool Position: Displays the coordinates of TCP.
+You can modify it by entering specific coordinates. - Joint Position: Displays the angle of the joints.
+You can modify it by entering a specific angle. - Move: Adjusts the coordinates of TCP by using jog buttons. - Rotation: Rotates the TCP by using jog buttons. - Direct Teaching: If you manually adjust the robotic arm as you press this button, the system detects any changes in the joint position. - Home: Shifts the robot to its initial position. - Speed: Adjusts the movement speed of the robotic arm when you control the robotic arm manually. - Inching: You can set the robot to move in increments of a certain distance or angle. - Default: 5mm, 5degree - Moving Range : 0.01~10 mm